Blogs

 The Floral Insight Newsletter—December 27, 2024

 Hi, this is Sahid Nahim again with New Bloom Solutions!
 As we wrap up the year, we’re thrilled to announce the launch of the Floral Events Calendar—our gift to you!
-You can download it here.
+Download it here.
 This calendar is a fantastic tool to help you plan your year, discover which conventions or floral events to attend, and even add events directly to your personal calendar—an awesome feature we’re excited to offer.

 This project was made possible by the generous support of our sponsors: